 Breakfast with Seb!

-12 months ago, to celebrate our 20th Wedding Anniversary, I went with my husband (oddly enough!) on a trip of a lifetime to see the Monaco Grand Prix.
+To celebrate our 20th Wedding Anniversary, I went with my husband (oddly enough!) on a trip of a lifetime to see the Monaco Grand Prix.
 This was our first time at the event and what a memorable experience it was too

 By pure chance we found ourselves staying in the same quiet hotel as DC, Jake Humphrey, Niki Lauda, Michael Schumacher and Nico Rosberg.
 I really couldn't quite believe how each time we went into reception there was another famous face of F1, everyone was really friendly and relaxed, I don't know if that is the case at every Grand Prix or whether Monaco is just that bit special that it puts a smile on everyone's face?